Code-Institute-Submissions/pal772-entertainment_quiz_game/README.md

 ### Input validation and error-checking
-   * When asked at the beginning of the Quiz if you want to test your Knowledge, you can only type 'A for Yes' or 'B for No'. <br>Anything other, it will tell you it don't uderstand, and ask you to choose ethier A to play or B to Quit.
+   * When asked at the beginning of the Quiz if you want to test your Knowledge, you can only type 'A for Yes' or 'B for No'. <br>Anything other, it will tell you it don't uderstand, and ask you to choose ethier 'A to play or B to Quit'.
    * When answering questions, you can only select the corresponding one to the question.
-     If you select a randon letter, it will as you again.
+     If you select a randon letter, it will ask you again.
    * You can only give one answer to each queston.
     <br>
     <img src="views/readme-images/test1.png" alt="Screenshot of input validation" width="50%">
     <br>
    * You can only select 1, 2, 3, or 4, in the choosen categories.
      <br>
-     Anything diferent, it will say 'Invalid choice, enter again.
+     Anything different, it will say 'Invalid choice.
+Enter again.
      <br>
     <img src="views/readme-images/test2.png" alt="Screenshot of category test" width="50%">
     <br>